thakerhardiks/RAuth/README.md

 * Detailed guide of system with [Redis LRU Cache](http://redis.io/topics/lru-cache) example.
 * LDAP Integration.

+Thank you
+---
+Thanks for checking this out.
+If you have any questions, I'll be on [Twitter](http://www.twitter.com/Hardik_Thaker).
-Let's make a scalable authentication system together!
+If you're using this, let me know!
+I'd love to see it.
+Let's make a simple, secure & scalable authentication system together!

 - Hardik Thaker.